stephengold/Acorus/README.md

 + pause animations without disabling camera motion
 + scale a C-G model to a specified height
-+ position a C-G model so that it rests on the X-Z plane with center on the Y axis
++ position a C-G model so that it rests on the X-Z plane with its center on the Y axis
 + select among string values, as in a menu
 + store materials in a "library" and retrieve them by name